Aquinas College is the partner sixth form college to

 - Since it is not possible to offer every student a place at Aquinas the quality of the application is important and all deadlines must be met.

 Following application, all category 1 applicants will have an interview.
 Category 1 offers will be made before Christmas.
-Category 2 applicants will be assessed and those selected for further consideration will receive an email inviting them to come for an interview in January.
-Category 2 offers will be made in February.
+Category 2 applicants will be assessed and will be notified of the outcome of their application just before Christmas.
+Exceptional applications may receive a direct offer and those selected for interview will be given a telephone appointment for January.
+Final Category 2 offers will be made in February.

 The only necessary conditions for admissions are: